Super Sponsor Scheme and Homes for Ukraine: guidance for hosts

 Where relevant, you should ensure that taking part in the scheme will not put you in breach of any planning restrictions, license conditions, lease or rental agreements or regulatory requirements in respect of the properties or pitches.
 Where the property is for example on a residential mobile home site or holiday caravan site, this may involve a discussion with the site owner or the local authority.

-From 1 October 2022, local authorities will be required to have licensing schemes open in their areas for all short-term lets in Scotland.
+Since 1 October 2022, local authorities have been required to have licensing schemes open in their areas for all short-term lets in Scotland.
 Accommodation provided to displaced people from Ukraine is not considered a short-term let, as the accommodation is their only or principal home.
-This applies to rooms provided in accommodation a host lives in (while they are resident - home sharing or absent – home letting), and offering the use of a second home (secondary letting).
+This applies to rooms provided in accommodation a host lives in (while they are resident - home sharing or absent – home letting) and offering the use of a second home (secondary letting).

-After 1 October 2022, if the accommodation is no longer being used for displaced people from Ukraine, and it is intended to be used as a short-term let, a short-term let licence will be required.
+From 1 October 2022, if the accommodation is no longer being used for displaced people from Ukraine, and it is intended to be used as a short-term let, a short-term let licence is required.
 Further information can be found at the short-term lets page on our website.

 Requirements and expectations – following arrival